-Within the arrangements approved by the responsible Minister, (and the Treasury) and subject to any relevant Freedoms, the National Gallery will have responsibility for the recruitment, retention and motivation of its staff.
-The broad responsibilities toward its staff are to ensure that:
+Within the arrangements approved by the responsible Minister and the Treasury and subject to any relevant Freedom, the Wallace Collection will have responsibility for the recruitment, retention and motivation of its staff.
+The broad responsibilities towards its staff are to ensure that:

-- the rules for recruitment and management of staff create an inclusive culture in which diversity is fully valued; appointment and advancement is based on merit; there is no discrimination against employees with protected characteristics under the Equality Act 2010. - the level and structure of its staffing, including grading and staff numbers, are appropriate to its functions and the requirements of economy, efficiency and effectiveness. - the performance of its staff at all levels is satisfactorily appraised and the National Gallery's performance measurement systems are reviewed from time to time. - its staff are encouraged to acquire the appropriate professional, management and other expertise necessary to achieve the National Gallery's objectives. - proper consultation with staff takes place on key issues affecting them. - adequate grievance and disciplinary procedures are in place. - whistle-blowing procedures consistent with the Public Interest Disclosure Act are in place. - a code of conduct for staff is in place.
+- the rules for recruitment and management of staff create an inclusive culture in which diversity is fully valued; appointment and advancement is based on merit; there is no discrimination against employees with protected characteristics under the Equality Act 2010 - the level and structure of its staffing, including grading and staff numbers, are appropriate to its functions and the requirements of economy, efficiency and effectiveness - the performance of its staff at all levels is satisfactorily appraised and the Wallace Collection performance measurement systems are reviewed from time to time - its staff are encouraged to acquire the appropriate professional, management and other expertise necessary to achieve the Wallace Collection's objectives - proper consultation with staff takes place on key issues affecting them

+- adequate grievance and disciplinary procedures are in place - whistle-blowing procedures consistent with the Public Interest Disclosure Act are in place - a code of conduct for staff is in place.